emgiezet/meetphp-8/README.md

-meetphp#8 - PHP Startup Prototypes
+meetphp#8 - PHP Startup Prototypes - Searching for best freebie PaaS solution!
 =========

 Projects and Presentation for MeetPHP#8